henry4gcloud/interview-practice-nec/README.md

 # Interview practice of NEC

-Please make sure the Node JS have ready in your environment.
+Please make sure the NodeJS has been ready in your environment.

 ### Install:  run cmd
 ```